Parameters

 default

-We additionally also set --dns01-recursive-nameservers-only as an argument to cert-manager.
-This ensures that only the nameservers configured in this parameter are used to validate DNS01 challenges.
+5 Ensures that only the configured nameservers are used to validate DNS01 challenges.

 type